Bryson-Tai/Azure_Networking/README.md

 # Azure Networking Learning for Beginner

 > [!CAUTION]
-> All modules existed here are only for learning purpose and <ins>**NOT Production Ready**</ins>.
-Please refer and utilize it wisely.
-Author is and would not taking any responsibilities for any form of individual, party or organization use case.
+> This repository and its modules are provided for educational and experimental purposes only.
+They are <ins>**NOT intended for production use**</ins>.
+The author assumes no liability for any direct or indirect consequences arising from the use or misuse of this software.

 ## Run